The Town of Okotoks provides a number of supports for older residents. For general information contact Okotoks Family Resource Centre at 403.995.2626.

 Financial support may be available to people who are currently facing financial challenges and want to participate in Town-operated recreational programs and activities.
 Pending available funding, this program offers an income–based subsidy intended to make recreation more affordable for local residents.

 The Activity & Resource Guide (formerly the Community Guide) is published in March, August and December each year and delivered directly to homes in Okotoks.
 It provides information on aquatics, arts and culture, family and community, personal development, fitness and wellness, and sports programs for all ages in Okotoks.
-The guide can also be picked up in many Town facilities including the Okotoks Recreation Centre, Centennial Arenas, the Okotoks Public Library, the Okotoks Municipal Centre and the Okotoks Art Gallery.
+The guide can also be picked up in many Town facilities including the Okotoks Recreation Centre, Viking Rentals Centre (formerly Centennial Arenas), the Okotoks Public Library, the Okotoks Municipal Centre and the Okotoks Art Gallery.

 The Town's Community Programs team offers Living Well Maintenance programs for anyone who is looking for an active program and meets one of the following criteria: